Petroplus in rescue talks with unnamed oil group

 The European refining industry is struggling with depressed margins as a result of overcapacity and the prospect of a Petroplus demise has already boosted margins, suggesting its peers have little to gain from supporting it.

-Shell (RDSa.L) was not immediately available for comment but rumors that the Anglo-Dutch oil major could enter the fray were sparked after its chief executive said earlier this month that it was "permanently watching the developments at Petroplus.".
+Shell (RDSa.L) was not immediately available for comment but rumours that the Anglo-Dutch oil major could enter the fray were sparked after its chief executive said earlier this month that it was "permanently watching the developments at Petroplus."

 Bankers say Asian oil and gas groups are one of the few potential buyers of European refining assets, as the companies believe they need an international footprint to help their global trading operations.